 - Visit the PEPPER Resources Portal

 - Enter your information.
-You will need a Patient Control Number (form locator 03a on the UB04 claim form) *or* a Medical Record Number (form locator 03b on the UB04 claim form) for a claim of a traditional fee-for-service (FFS) Medicare patient/beneficiary who was receiving services at this provider with a “From” or “Through” date between September 1 - 30, 2015).
+You will need a Patient Control Number (form locator 03a on the UB04) or a Medical Record Number (form locator 03b) for a claim of a traditional fee-for-service (FFS) Medicare patient/beneficiary who was receiving services at this provider with a “From” or “Through” date between July 1 - 30, 2017).

 - Download your PEPPER.